readmeio/metrics-sdks/docs/aws-webhook.md

 > ❗
 >
 > The code sample contains a constant called `README_SECRET` which is the signing secret for your ReadMe project.
-It's not a good idea to leave this directly in the source code.
-We recommend storing the secret in AWS Secrets Manager and loading it at runtime.
-If you're not able to use AWS Secrets Manager you could also move it to an environment variable in your project, or leave it as a constant in the Lambda function, although that's strongly discouraged.
+We recommend storing the secret in AWS Secrets Manager and loading it at runtime, as opposed to leaving this directly in the source code.
+If you're not able to use AWS Secrets Manager, you could also move it to an environment variable in your project.

 > 🚧
 >